ApurvaBhargava/apurvabhargava.github.io/writeups/minigrid-latent-planning-disentangled.md

 Planning Procedure:

 1. Encode current observation and goal observation into latent space.
-2. Use a CEM planner (horizon 15, 500 samples, 50 elites) that:
+2. Use a CEM planner that:
    - Samples candidate action sequences.
    - Rolls them out through `predict_step` (which propagates only `z_dyn`).
    - Scores sequences via latent distance to the goal (`‖z_dyn - z_dyn_goal‖`).